-Reporting on products other than MySuper products is based on the relevant SuperRatings data for each investment option.
+Reporting on products other than MySuper products is based on the relevant SuperRatings data for each investment option for the June 2024 reporting month as accessed on 4 December 2024.

 Comparisons are made based on the universe of comparable products i.e., all products in APRA's MySuper Quarterly Statistics for CSC's MySuper products, and all of the products in the relevant SuperRatings pre or post-retirement universes for CSC's Choice products.